MetPX/sarrac/README.rst

 The librabbitmq version needs to be > 0.8,  this is newer than what is in ubuntu 16.04.
 So you need to git clone from https://github.com/alanxz/rabbitmq-c  ... then built it there.
+The launchpad PPA has a backport included to take care of this.

 export RABBIT_BUILD=*directory where rabbit has been built*